 Some centers mask as many symptoms as possible using a “cocktail” of drugs to numb the reactions that can occur when coming off Librium and other benzodiazepine drugs, and little to no other therapy is considered.

 This is probably well-intentioned but is rather like giving a person painkillers before amputating a broken leg.
 Why not set the bone and allow the body’s automatic mechanics of healing to occur naturally?

-As a society, we have been more or less brainwashed into thinking the quick prescription drug fix is actually better than a cure but this is usually a recipe for disaster.
-It is probably way past the time we should have slowed down and taken the time to achieve natural mental health instead of pretending that drugs can fix whatever is wrong.
-When your house needs cleaning, sunglasses are a poor substitute for a bucket of suds and some therapeutic elbow grease.5
+As a society, we have been more or less brainwashed into thinking that there is no cure for anything.
+And, that a quick prescription drug fix is actually better than a cure.
+But this is usually a recipe for disaster.
+It is probably way past the time we should have slowed down and taken the time to achieve natural mental health instead of pretending that drugs are the answer with whatever is wrong.
+When your house needs cleaning, sunglasses are a poor substitute for a bucket of suds and some therapeutic elbow grease.

 Finding and Handling the Root Causes

 A person was possibly prescribed Librium as a sedative to treat anxiety or insomnia because of the dampening effects on various body functions and the CNS in general.
 Beyond that description, the makers of the drug and the FDA do not know and do not claim to understand any other details of the mechanism(s) of action.1 So it can only be construed as a bandaid and not treatment of any authentic or bonafide nature.